AyuGram/AyuGramDocs/android/debug.md

 # Debug Actions

+## Force show download buttons

+Shows "Save to Gallery" & "Save to Downloads" buttons on any media.

+## Peek online using other accounts

+As the title says.

+## FCM available

+Shows whenever FCM notifications are available for current installation.

+## FCM token

+As the title says.

 ## FCM notifications count

-If you have **AyuGram FCM build**, you'll see this row.
-It lets you make sure that FCM is working.
+Lets you make sure that FCM is working.

 ## Enable WAL mode